r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Strict/README.txt

 Tests with STRICT_R_HEADERS defined to 1.
 This removes

-- the legacy definition of PI (use POSIX's M_PI, available in R fer ever).
+- the legacy definition of PI (use POSIX's M_PI, available in R 'for ever').
-- the RS.h declarations for Calloc, Realloc, Free (use R_ forms i available since R 3.4.0).
+- the RS.h declarations for Calloc, Realloc, Free (use R_ forms available since R 3.4.0).

 The aim is to clean the namespace: in particular having a definition